GoogleCloudPlatform/community/tutorials/infra-automation-kcc-config-sync-gatekeeper/index.md

 kubectl -n gatekeeper-system describe svc gatekeeper-webhook-service
 ```

 3. Create a Gatekeeper constraint template and an instantiation of the template that will require all labels described by the constraint to be present for the Cloud PubSub Topic.
-This file should be placed in the cluster directory.
-The Gatekeeper constraints are placed in the cluster directory because the configurations should apply to the entire cluster.
+This file should be placed in the cluster directory because the configurations should apply to the entire cluster.

 ```
 apiVersion: templates.gatekeeper.sh/v1beta1